1fixdotio/completely-delete/README.txt

 3. A settings page for this plugin

 == Changelog ==

+= 0.7 =
+* Display an admin notice when plugin activated.
+* Add uninstall functions.

 = 0.6 =
 * Remove assets folder, which should not be included.